214370/esp32_examples/uart2_echo_example/README.md

 # UART2 Echo Example

 This is an example which echoes any data it receives on UART2 back to the sender.
+It writes test string to the UART if letter 'g' is the first received character.

 ## Setup